tomas-stefano/infinity_test/Readme.markdown

 ## Configuration file

-### Simple Domain Specific Language for Configuration file
+### Simple Domain Specific Language for Infinity Test file

 If you don't set all the time the rubies that you want, test framework that you want, notifications that you want, you can write some code that infinity_test understand.